-The northern white-cedar (cedar) forest type occupies 1.3 million acres (about 6.5 percent) of Michigan’s forest area.
-Cedar stands are strongly dominated by northern white-cedar (Thuja occidentalis) — about 70 percent of the forest type volume is cedar.
+The northern white-cedar (cedar1) forest type occupies 1.3 million acres (about 6.5 percent) of Michigan’s forest area.2 Cedar stands are strongly dominated by northern white-cedar (Thuja occidentalis) — about 70 percent of the forest type volume is cedar.
 About 21 other tree species occur in the cedar forest type.
 The most common associates are black spruce, balsam fir, tamarack, paper birch, red maple, white pine and white spruce.
 Each of these species represents less than 4 percent of the volume in the forest type.

 Cedar also grows in other forest types.
 It is an occasional associate most commonly in northern hardwood, swamp hardwood and aspen forests.
 About 30 percent of the statewide cedar volume grows outside the cedar forest type.

 Northern white-cedar is the only representative of its genus and family in Michigan.
 It’s one of the five most common trees in Michigan.
 Trees growing in the open are pyramidal in form.
 Bark is brown and shreddy at nearly all life stages.
 Cones are small with few paper scales.
 Foliage is flattened scales.
 Cedar is a medium-sized tree on most sites but can grow to diameters in excess of 2 feet.
-It’s probably Michigan’s longest-lived species, although few trees are older than 100 years because of past cutting and burning.
-There are records of individual trees in the Great Lakes region exceeding 1,000 years old, but they are few.
-Cedar can propagate through vegetative layering, which occurs when live branches come into contact with the right soil surfaces and roots then grow from those branches.
+It’s probably Michigan’s longest-lived species, although few trees are older than 100 years because of past cutting and burning.3 There are records of individual trees in the Great Lakes region exceeding 1,000 years old, but they are few.4 Cedar can propagate through vegetative layering, which occurs when live branches come into contact with the right soil surfaces and roots then grow from those branches.
 Cedar is also capable of rapid growth after years of suppression in the understory.
 Root systems won’t survive in saturated conditions during the growing season, even though most cedar grows in swamps.
 The root systems occupy the drier microsites.
 Root systems are also sensitive to changes in water concentration in the soil.

 The range of northern white-cedar extends across much of eastern North America from the Great Lakes region to the Bay of Fundy (New Brunswick).
 It is common throughout the northern two-thirds of Michigan.
 Nearly 80 percent of the cedar forest type area lies in the Upper Peninsula, and most of that is in the eastern U.P.